7 Spring Car Care Tips to Keep Your Vehicle Running Smoothly

 1. Remove Dead Leaves and Debris

 Take the time to brush out all the dead leaves and debris that may have gathered under your hood or along your roof crevices.
-CarMax experts say they could block air intakes, which may hurt your vehicle’s performance, or they could block the drain holes in your sunroof gutters.
+They could block air intakes, which may hurt your vehicle’s performance, or clog the drain holes in your sunroof gutters.

 2. Remove Your Winter Tires

 If you switched to winter tires to handle driving in snowy conditions, you’ll want to swap them back out in the spring.
-According to CarMax experts, the knobbier tires may lower your car’s fuel economy, reducing your miles per gallon.
+The knobbier tires may lower your car’s fuel economy.
 Winter tires could also kick up more dirt and debris, leading to the expense of more frequent car washes.

 3. Rinse Off the Car’s Undercarriage

 Driving over salted roads in the winter could accelerate rust forming on your car’s undercarriage over time.
-CarMax experts recommend you splurge for an extra underside hose-off when visiting your local car wash.
+Auto experts recommend you splurge for an extra underside hose-off when visiting your local car wash.

 4. Deodorize the Car

 Riding with the windows up all winter could cause your vehicle to smell a little less than fresh.
-After you remove all the food wrappers and trash, a tip from CarMax is to leave an open container of baking soda or coffee grounds in the car overnight with the windows up.
+After you remove all the food wrappers and trash, leave an open container of baking soda or coffee grounds in the car overnight with the windows up.
 The baking soda or coffee grounds serve as a natural — and inexpensive — deodorizer.

 The cold temperatures of winter could have caused your tire pressure to drop.
 Tires that are underinflated could reduce your vehicle’s fuel economy.
 Check your owners’ manual or the sticker on the inside of the driver’s side door for the proper tire pressure for your tires.
 Wawa, QuikTrip and Sheetz are a few chain gas stations known for offering free air for tire inflation.